Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > > Use filesystem Extended Attributes, but append a 0 byte to each xattr in order to be compatible with Samba's vfs_streams_xattr.
 >
+> > Selecting **samba** also changes the server defaults to the values safe concurrent Samba access requires: **strict locking** defaults to *yes*, **dircache validation freq** defaults to *1*, and the volume is excluded from the resource-fork data cache.
+Explicit settings always win; every explicit setting that weakens Samba coherency logs a verbose warning describing the risk.
+It requires filesystem Extended Attribute support; a volume whose filesystem cannot store them fails to load.
+>
 > ad
 >